MicrosoftContentModerator/PhotoDNA-QuickStarts/README.md

 - Select the **Simple Queue Name** created by the stack.

 **8)**	Select **Save**
-Your bucket is now ready to be monitored by PDNA, repeat steps 6-8 for each bucket you want monitored by PDNAs services.
+Your bucket is now ready to be monitored by PDNA.
+To add additional buckets to be monitored: repeat steps 6-8 for each bucket you want monitored by PDNAs services.